jenkins-x/jx-community/sig-docs/meetings.md

     - Whitelist/Blacklist
         - Proposal to replace with Allowlist / Denylist
  - Discussion of terminology proposal:
      - JR: Jenkins X itself doesn't have a great need for a master / worker pairing.
-We mostly refer to these in terms of the projects we incorporate or extend.
+We mostly refer to these, if/when needed, in theterms of the projects we incorporate or extend.
 In these cases, we likely should use the terminology of those projects.
      - JS: we do use master a lot, main is a good option.
 In docs we should switch to main.
      - JS: easier to change docs, the docs can change.
      - AM: codebase complicated to change: https://github.com/pmmmwh/react-refresh-webpack-plugin/issues/113